oscovida/oscovida/README.md

   numbers appear smaller (the change is associated with 7 Feb, see https://twitter.com/lwcalex/status/1226840055869632512).
 Apparently, people who do not show symptons are excluded from the reported numbers.

+  ## Update 12 February

+  With the new data from 12 February that shows a sudden increase in infection cases and deaths, it seems that indeed the previous data points were under reporting.

 ## Infections

 ![Infection data](figures/infections-with-model-fit.svg)